knah/VRCMods/README.md

 ## CameraMinus
 Allows resizing the camera, zooming it in/out and hiding camera lens.
 This is a lazy rewrite of original [VRCCameraPlus](https://github.com/Slaynash/VRCCameraPlus) by Slaynash.
-Requires UI Expansion Kit - new buttons are added to Camera QuickMenu expansion.
+Requires UI Expansion Kit - new buttons are added to Camera expando (collapsed by default, click the small blue square near camera to expand) or to Camera QuickMenu expansion (can be chosen in mod settings).

 **Canny tickets**:
 * [A few camera suggestions](https://feedback.vrchat.com/feature-requests/p/a-few-camera-suggestions)